What is Melanoma?

 Doctors “stage” the cancer to find out how much cancer there is and if it has spread anywhere.4 The TNM system is used to stage cancer.

 • T stands for tumor.
-It tells how thick the tumor is (Breslow measurement) and if there is an ulceration.
+It tells how thick the tumor is (Breslow measurement) and if the skin is broken (has an ulceration).
 The smaller the T stage, the smaller the cancer.

 • N stands for lymph nodes.
 It tells if the cancer has spread to any lymph nodes near the main tumor.